MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.RemoteApp/v1.6.1/Get-AzureRemoteAppVM.md

 # Get-AzureRemoteAppVM

 ## SYNOPSIS
-Gets the virtual machines in an azure_2 RemoteApp collection.
+Gets the virtual machines in an Azure RemoteApp collection.

 ## SYNTAX